|Feudal Status:||Former Imperial State|

-It was not until the ascension of Trantors successor, Kaiser Mo'll I, in 5323 ASC, that the Kildari once again started trusting their Benacian brethren.
-The Joyous Entry in Apollo City in 5330 ASC quickly developed into a national feast with several bystanders noticing that the Kaiser was touched by the gestures of the Kildarian people.
+It was not until the ascension of Trantors successor, Kaiser Mo'll I, in 1610, that the Kildari once again started trusting their Benacian brethren.
+The Joyous Entry in Apollo City in the same year quickly developed into a national feast with several bystanders noticing that the Kaiser was touched by the gestures of the Kildarian people.

 The new path under Dutchess Sophia Myksos was illustrated by the recognition of the Jacian Federation as a County.
 The Jacian Federation was a pact between five of the most important trading cities on the Kildari coast.
 This pact had existed for ages and lead to a lot of wealth for the cities, causing the merchants of the Federation to become among the richest and powerful of Micras (or at least the Imperial Republic, as they had the tendency to exaggerate according to some of the other merchants).
-In the 53th century ASC, this resulted in Sophia Myxos granting the Federation of cities the status of a separated County, granting them a direct representation into the Seanad.
+This resulted in Sophia Myxos granting the Federation of cities the status of a separated County, granting them a direct representation into the Seanad.

 Aeneas Malak was swiftly elected as Count of the Federation and this new alignment between the Duchal throne and the merchants of the Federation was thought to benefit both parties excessively.
 This, on its turn, led to rumours of an upcoming large (perhaps military) project for which the Dutchal Court could use the financial support of the growing merchant classes.
 It wasn't until the Flavian Era that it became clear that this was not simply a rumour, but the truth.